-How to manage your customer journey like a railway tycoon
+How to manage your customer journey

 If you are running a fast moving business or collecting a lot of data, then marketing automation is probably your only option to manage your customer journey.